 If there is a city closer to perfect for me than Cape Town, I haven’t found it yet.
 The truth is that I don’t think I’ll ever find it.
 Cape Town is a big city that feels like a small town.
 It is surrounded by perfect nature in the form of mountains as well as a beautiful beach-lined sea.
 In the city itself, there is a bustling nightlife, trendy art world, and a foodie scene that can rival any in the entire world.
-Traffic is fairly sparse, noise levels are fairly minimal, and still there is plenty to be excited about when it comes to Cape Town.
+Traffic is fairly sparse, noise levels are fairly minimal, and still there is plenty to be excited about when it comes to about the city.
+And for backpackers, Cape Town is totally underrated.

 Time Needed: 3-6 Days